spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 }
 ```

+This script is mostly standard C# code that you could find in any game built with Unity Engine.
+There are a few annotations which are specific to the SpatialOS GDK though, let's break those down:

+* `using Pickups;`<br>
+The class `HealthPickupClientVisibility` relies upon the `is_active` property that we [previously](#define-a-new-spatialos-component) defined as a property of the `HealthPickup` component.
+For this reason the package `Pickups`, that we declared in the `health_pickup.schema` file, appears in a `using` statement at the top of the script.

+* `[WorkerType(WorkerUtils.UnityClient)]`<br>
+This `WorkerType` annotation decorates the class `HealthPickupClientVisibility`.
+It tells SpatialOS to **only** enable this class on `UnityClient` client-workers, ensuring that it will never run on your server-workers.

+* `[Require] private HealthPickup.Requirable.Reader healthPickupReader;`<br>
+This is an instruction to the client-worker running the `HealthPickupClientVisibility` class.
+It tells the client-worker to **only** enable this script on entities that have a `HealthPickup` component and the client-worker has read-access to.

+* `cubeMeshRenderer.enabled = healthPickupReader.Data.IsActive;` uses the `is_active` bool and that we [previously](#define-a-new-spatialos-component) defined to determine if the visual client-side representation of the health pack entity should appear in the game world.

+<%(#Expandable title="Are entities always represented by GameObjects?")%>No, exactly how entities are represented on each of your workers is up to you.

+The GDK also offers an [ECS workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities) represents them as a grouping of Unity ECS components.
+If you are more familiar with the traditional Unity GameObject style of development then the GDK provides a [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities) for you.

+You are not limited to these options either, and can configure your worker to create something very custom when it encounters a particular entity type.<%(/Expandable)%>

 <%(#Expandable title="Can I name the prefab something else?")%>Your choice of prefab name can be anything, but **must** match the string you used for the entity's `Metadata` component when you wrote the entity template function for this entity.

 This is because the FPS Starter Project uses the GDK GameObject Creation package as part of the MonoBehaviour workflow.
 To find out more you can read up about the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities).<%(/Expandable)%>